 The answer is yes, but not always (and not always as much as you’d like them to).

 And that’s where Topamax steps in, the topic for today’s conversation.

-Topamax, otherwise known as Topiramate, is a prescription medication which was actually originally designed to treat the condition epilepsy.
-(1)
+Topamax, otherwise known as Topiramate, is a prescription medication that was actually originally designed to treat the condition of epilepsy (1).